Denny-Lin/DDK_build_the_toolchain/README.md

 # Install the Crosstool-NG
 sudo make install &nbsp;

-# Check the Crosstool-NG version
+# Check the version of the Crosstool-NG
 ct-ng --version <br/>
 ct-ng --help &nbsp;